 Ninja Note: We did not include paper sizes.
 You can reduce the amount of time a project takes simply by using smaller paper.

-This is one of our all time favourite projects because we love watercolour lessons.
-You can get your own copy of this lesson by downloading it for free.
-It’s part of our Plants Inspired Art Projects unit.
+This is one of our all-time favourite projects because we love watercolour lessons.
+You can get your own copy of this lesson by downloading it for free from our Teachers Pay Teachers Store or Brain Ninjas Shop.
+It’s part of our Plants Inspired Art Projects unit found on Teachers Pay Teachers and our Brain Ninjas Shop.

-Materials: watercolour paper (an 8 ½ by 10 piece cut lengthwise in half is perfect), watercolour paints or pencils, water cups, watercolour brushes, online access, pencils, rulers, scrap paper, print outs of poppy photographs from online (optional)
+Materials: watercolour paper (8 ½x11 piece cut lengthwise in half is perfect), watercolour paints or pencils, water cups, watercolour brushes, online access, pencils, rulers, scrap paper, printouts of poppy photographs from online (optional)

 - Take a look at some pictures of poppies online.
 Notice the shapes of the flowers.
 Have your students practice drawing some on scrap paper.